CorridorLabs/world_cup_misinfo_tracking/README.md

 ### `analysis`
 contains jupyter notebooks analysing the collected tweets.
 If you're interested in replicating this code, please get in touch to access the data.

+### `playground`
+contains jupyter notebook used to develop data collection and analysis strategies.